danielaparker/jsoncons/doc/ref/jsonschema/evaluation_options.md

     evaluation_options& require_format_validation(bool value);
 Determines whether `format` is an assertion.
 The default is `false`.

+    const std::string& default_base_uri() const;
+    evaluation_options& default_base_uri(const std::string& base_uri);         (since 1.0.0)
+Get or set a default base URI.
+In the case that a schema does not have an `$id` with an absolute URI, the default base URI will be used to resolve relative references.
+It defaults to 'https://jsoncons.com'.

 #### Non-member functions

     bool operator==(const evaluation_options& lhs, const evaluation_options& rhs);